eesyuen09/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-No students exist.
+No student exist.
     * 1a1.
-Tuto outputs “No students found.”
+Tuto shows a message indicating no students exist.

        Use case ends.